 The AKC Standard defines the following color combinations for the bi-colored Basset Hound:

-As you can see, there are many different Basset Hound colors and color combinations.
+As you can see, Basset Hounds come in many different colors and color combinations.